 She frequently gives keynote speeches around the world on current affairs, the media, the importance of diversity and inclusion, social justice, identity and unconscious bias.

-Afua is also highly in-demand for facilitating conferences, seminars and plenary sessions; having hosted events for Google, YouTube, Facebook, the British Library, LSE, the University of Oxford and the FA.
+Afua is also highly in-demand for facilitating conferences, seminars and plenary sessions; having hosted or spoken at events for Google, YouTube, London Stock Exchange, Facebook, the British Library, LSE, the University of Oxford and The FA.

 Brit(ish) - On Race, Identity And Belonging